slackapi/bolt-js/docs/content/steps/saving-steps.md

 :::danger

-Workflow Steps from Apps are a deprecated feature.
+Steps from apps are a deprecated feature.

-Workflow Steps from Apps are different than, and not interchangable with, Slack automation workflows.
-We encourage those who are currently publishing Workflow Steps from Apps to consider the new [Slack automation features](https://api.slack.com/automation), such as [custom functions for Bolt](/concepts/creating-custom-functions).
+Steps from apps are different than, and not interchangable with, Slack automation workflows.
+We encourage those who are currently publishing steps from apps to consider the new [Slack automation features](https://api.slack.com/automation), such as [custom steps for Bolt](/concepts/creating-custom-functions).

 Please [read the Slack API changelog entry](https://api.slack.com/changelog/2023-08-workflow-steps-from-apps-step-back) for more information.